Inside this article

 The short answer here is, yes.
 Research suggests that when you sing to your baby or child, it has a calming effect which helps them to sleep.
 Understandably, this is a huge area of scientific interest with research that links lullabies with positive effects on mind and body, for parents and children.
 There’s also evidence to show there are benefits to playing music or lullabies at bedtime.

-Okay, but why do lullabies work?
+Why do lullabies work?

 The lullaby rhythm womb theory